-ARC 216-Architecture from the 19th Century
+ARC 216 Architecture from the 19th Century 3 lect., 3 cr.

 A survey of modern architecture.
 Form and space, aesthetic philosophy, material usage, and structural systems of architecture from 1850 to the present will be explored.
 The influence of technology, society, and the environment on architectural form will be explored.